-SPMA 4P98 – Major Games Field Course: Observation and analysis of operations of a major sport event.
+This course allows students to observe and analyze operations of a major sport event.
 Topics may include marketing, human resources, sponsorship, finance, venue management and strategic alliances.

-Describe how you’ve integrated Canada Games-related material into your course.
+Describe how you’ve integrated Canada Games-related material into your course?

 Once the Games are finished, how do you plan to continue using this new idea in your course?